Core Shamanism Does Not Offer Tools To Connect Us To Nature

 So no, its not indigenous knowing, it is connection to nature and knowing we are prey in an environment we share with large intelligent predators.

-Scotts comments on meditation indicates a real lack of learning.
 Mindfulness and its teaching is so widespread now that you can learn it from YouTube or do a 10 day Vipassna Meditation retreat for a donation (if you can afford it) or come back and do Dana(service) for other meditators at Darma Dipa in Herefordshire.
 Its not about holding concentration, its about observing the breath, mostly in the nostrils.

 By stripping the ethnoculture from "Shamanism", essantialist Core Shamanism is seperated from nature.
 This must be deeply confusing for people who come to shamanism believing the propaganda of their individual teachers.
-Every Core Shamanism "teacher" has a story of how they inherited their knowledge through visions, usually when sitting under a tree, or staring into a fire in their living room, or they got it from indigenous people who taught it in a weeks visit to the UK, or they learned via an online course and expect the shaman ir shamanic pratitioner to connect them to the web of life or to teach them how to connect.
+Every Core Shamanism "teacher" has a story of how they inherited their knowledge through visions, usually when sitting under a tree, or staring into a fire in their living room, or they got it from indigenous people who taught it in a weeks visit to the UK, or they learned via an online course and expect the shaman or shamanic pratitioner to connect them to the web of life or to teach them how to connect.

 What can Chat GPT teach us about connecting with the web of life?
 Can AI become a mirror and reflect back our own consciousness?

 Indigenous people have a habit of making connections which seem tangental.
 For example the Sami, indigenous Reindeer herders of Satmi, inside the Arctic circle call Reindeer the "property of the wind" because they eat lichen which is sustained by air.
 Indigenous people often make lasting relationships with animals they do not hunt.
 Some communities treat them as gods and play music and sing to them.
-Nothing Scott or any other New Age Spiritual Rewilder or Shamanic Practitioner has to say talks about this level of connection to nature.
+Nothing any New Age Spiritual Rewilder or Shamanic Practitioner has to say talks about this level of connection to nature.

 To connect to the web of life you need to immerse yourself in nature and be taught by practitioners who can teach about the plants which are sacred, not because they get you high, but because they are essential for our survival and they bring us close to nature so that nature can connect to us through our limbic system.